-“You heard of Hoyt, you country bit,” he asked.
+“You heard of Hoyt, you country bit?” he asked.

 Hoyt?
 Were these the guards the alchemist had listed in his little book?
 She bet the one confronting her had a stake, if so.

 The bully’s buddies still blocked the way, so those who wished to escape from the confrontation tried to take their cargo off-road.
 One wagon, with the terrified farmer flailing about and trying to get his oxen to move faster, tipped over, spilling large red fruits everywhere.
-It struck another wagon which rocked back and forth, causing the draft horse to stumble and go down.
+It struck another wagon that rocked back and forth, causing the draft horse to stumble and go down.

 She turned back to her foe, cursing her distraction, but he also watched the mishap, his face wrinkled with dark anger.
-“I’ve heard of Hoyt,” she said over the shouting and confusion about her.
+“I’ve heard of Hoyt,” she said over the shouting and confusion around her.
 His head snapped back to her, and he stepped menacingly forward.